-• Your in-network maximum out-of-pocket amount is \$6,000.
+• Your in-network maximum out-of-pocket amount is \$4,000.
 This is the most you pay during the calendar year for covered plan services received from network providers.
 The amounts you pay for copayments, and coinsurance for covered services from network providers count toward this in-network maximum out-of-pocket amount.
 (The amounts you pay for plan premiums, Part D prescription drugs, and services from out-of-network providers do not count toward your in-network maximum out-of-pocket amount.
 In addition, amounts you pay for some services do not count toward your in-network maximum out-of-pocket amount.
-These services are marked with an asterisk in the Medical Benefits Chart.)
-If you have paid \$6,000 for covered services from network providers, you will not have any out-of-pocket costs for the rest of the year when you see our network providers.
-However, you must continue to pay your plan premium (if any) and the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).
+In addition, amounts you pay for some services are marked with an asterisk in the Medical Benefits Chart.)
+If you have paid \$4,000 for covered services from network providers, you will not have any out-of-pocket costs for the rest of the year when you see our network providers.
+However, you must continue to pay your plan premium and the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).

-• Your combined maximum out-of-pocket amount is \$7,500.
+• Your combined maximum out-of-pocket amount is \$4,000.
 This is the most you pay during the calendar year for covered plan services received from both in-network and out-of-network providers.
 The amounts you pay for copayments and coinsurance for covered services count toward this combined maximum out-of-pocket amount.
 (The amounts you pay for your plan premiums and for your Part D prescription drugs do not count toward your combined maximum out-of-pocket amount.
-In addition, amounts you pay for some services do not count toward your combined maximum out-of-pocket amount.
-These services are marked with an asterisk in the Medical Benefits Chart.)
-If you have paid \$7,500 for covered services, you will have 100% coverage and will not have any out-of-pocket costs for the rest of the year for covered services.
-However, you must continue to pay your plan premium and (if any) the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).
+In addition, amounts you pay for some services are marked with an asterisk in the Medical Benefits Chart.)
+If you have paid \$4,000 for covered services, you will have 100% coverage and will not have any out-of-pocket costs for the rest of the year for covered services.
+However, you must continue to pay your plan premium and the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).

-Section 1.3 Our plan does not allow providers to "balance bill" you
+Section 1.3 Our plan does not allow providers to balance bill you

-As a member of HAP Senior Plus Option 1, an important protection for you is that you only have to pay your cost sharing amount when you get services covered by our plan.
-Providers may not add additional separate charges, called "balance billing."
+As a member of HAP Senior Plus, an important protection for you is that you only have to pay your cost-sharing amount when you get services covered by our plan.
+Providers may not add additional separate charges, called balance billing.
 This protection applies even if we pay the provider less than the provider charges for a service and even if there is a dispute and we don't pay certain provider charges.